Boswellia serrata extract supplement side effects, benefits, herbal supplement review, research studies, uses with curcumin and medicinal properties

 All randomised clinical trials of Boswellia serrata extract as a treatment for any human medical condition were included and studies of Boswellia serrata preparations combined with other ingredients were excluded.
 Of 47 potentially relevant studies, seven met all inclusion criteria (five placebo controlled, two with active controls).
 The included trials related to asthma, rheumatoid arthritis, Crohn’s disease, osteoarthritis, and collagenous colitis.
 Results of all trials indicated that Boswellia serrata extracts were clinically effective.
 Three studies were of good methodological quality.
 No serious safety issues were noted.
 The evidence for the effectiveness of Boswellia serrata extracts is encouraging but not compelling.

 Boswellia side effects, is it safe?
+Toxicity, danger, drug interactions

-Can this herb be used together with cat's claw extract, msm, cmo, glucosamine, chondroitin and flax seed oil?
+Can this herb be used together with cat’s claw extract, msm, cmo, glucosamine, chondroitin and flax seed oil?
+What about for dogs, cats and pets?